vegaprotocol/specs/protocol/0032-PRIM-price_monitoring.md

   - if no trigger gets activated then the transaction is processed in a regular fashion, otherwise:
     - the price protection auction commences and the transaction considered should be processed in this way (along with any other orders on the book and pending transactions that are valid for auction).

+- Per mark price update:
+  - when the next mark price update value is received it gets checked against the price monitoring engine,
+  - price monitoring engine sends back signal informing if the price protection auction should be triggered (and if so how long the auction period should be),
+  - if no trigger gets activated then the mark price update candidate gets accepted, included in the internal price history tracked by the price monitoring engine and mark-to-market process carries on as usual, otherwise:
+    - the price protection auction commences, any other mark price update candidates received before the auction ends get discarded, if the auction ends and results in a price than that price gets used as the next mark price, it gets included in the internal price history tracked by the price monitoring engine and the mark-to-market process carries on as usual.

 ### View from the price monitoring engine side

 Price monitoring engine will interface between the matching engine and the risk model.
 It will communicate with the matching engine every time a new transaction is processed (to check it its' arrival price should trigger an auction).
-It will communicate with the risk model with a predefined frequency to inform the risk model of the latest price history and obtain a new set of scaling factors used to calculate min/max prices from the reference price.
+It will communicate with the risk model with a predefined frequency to inform the risk model of the latest mark price history and obtain a new set of scaling factors used to calculate min/max prices from the reference price.

 Specifically:

-- Price monitoring engine averages (weighted by volume) all the prices received from the matching engine that have the same timestamp.
 - It periodically (in a predefined, deterministic way) sends the:
   - the probability level α,
   - period τ,
   - the associated reference price to the risk model and obtains the range of valid up/down price moves per each of the specified triggers.
 Please note that these can be expressed as either additive offsets or multiplicative factors depending on the risk model used.
 The reference price is the latest price such that it's at least τ old or the earliest available price should price history be shorter than τ.
-- It holds the history of volume weighted average prices looking back to the maximum τ configured in the market.
+- It holds the history of mark prices looking back to the maximum τ configured in the market.
 - Every time a new price is received from the matching engine the price monitoring engine checks all the [τ, up factor, down factor] triplets relevant for the timestamp, looks-up the associated past (volume weighted) price and sends the signal back to the matching engine informing if the received price would breach the min/max move prescribed by the risk model.
+- Every time a new price is mark price candidate is available the price monitoring engine checks all the [τ, up factor, down factor] triplets relevant for the timestamp, looks-up the associated past (volume weighted) price and sends the signal back to the matching engine informing if the received price would breach the min/max move prescribed by the risk model.
 - The bounds corresponding to the current time instant and the arrival price of the next transaction will be used to indicate if the price protection auction should commence.
 The triggers are sorted by period τ (increasing order) and probability level (decreasing order).
 As soon the first bound is violated the price monitoring auction with the extension period defined for the corresponding trigger is initiated.
 After that period elapses the indicative uncrossing price is checked against the remaining bounds and auction gets extended if another bound is violated.
 The process is repeated until the uncrossing price satisfies all the remaining bounds or there are no active triggers left.
 - To give an example, with 3 triggers the price protection auction can be calculated as follows:
   - \>=1% move in 10 min window -> 5 min auction,